mcmzmcmz/skills-github-pagesryguy/index.md

 ---
-title: Vote for Ry Guy and No Schoolwork at Home!
+Don't be a FlyGuy: Vote for RyGuy and No Schoolwork at Home!
 ---